-On March 31, 2015, we foreclosed on 230 properties for nonpayment of delinquent real property taxes.
-The total base taxes including penalties and interest of these 230 properties totaled \$2,968,655.
-This number of parcels foreclosed is 29 LESS than the 2014 cycle.
+On March 31, 2016, we foreclosed on 224 properties for nonpayment of delinquent real property taxes.
+The total base taxes including penalties and interest of these 224 properties totaled \$943,444.
+This number of parcels foreclosed is 6 LESS than the 2015 cycle.

-One hundred and thirty nine parcels were withheld from 2015 foreclosure through the hardship deferrals.
-The City of Jackson exercised its First Right of Refusal and took 53 tax foreclosed properties located in the City.
-The Township of Leoni exercised its First Right of Refusal and took 13 tax foreclosed properties.
-The Township of Summit exercised its First Right of Refusal and took 1 tax foreclosed property.
+One hundred and forty six parcels were withheld from 2016 foreclosure through the hardship deferrals.
+The City of Jackson exercised its First Right of Refusal and took 42 tax foreclosed properties located in the City.
+The Townships of Norvell, Summit, the Village of Brooklyn, and the Village of Parma all exercised their First Right of Refusal and took 1 tax foreclosed property each.
+The County in partnership with the Jackson County Land Bank Authority, exercised its First Right of Refusal and purchased 4 tax foreclosed properties.

-At the first tax foreclosure auction held September 2, 2015, there were 163 parcels available for purchase at the minimum bid (some parcels were from previous years auctions that were not sold).
-We sold 42 parcels at this auction and total dollars back to the delinquent tax revolving fund was \$683,994.24.
+At the first tax foreclosure auction held August 31, 2016, there were 224 parcels available for purchase at the minimum bid.
+We sold 58 parcels at this auction and total dollars back to the delinquent tax revolving fund was \$813,250.00.

-The second tax foreclosure auction was held on October 22, 2015 offered 121 remaining parcels at the "no minimum bid".
+The second tax foreclosure auction was held on October 25, 2016 offered 116 remaining parcels at the "no minimum bid".
 We bundled all remaining parcels into one lot at this auction and it did not sell.

-At the end of the tax cycle this year, the City of Jackson accepted 34 tax foreclosed properties in the City; the Township of Grass Lake accepted 2 tax foreclosed properties; the Township of Henrietta accepted 1 tax foreclosed property; the Township of Napoleon accepted 4 tax foreclosed properties; the Township of Summit accepted 3 tax foreclosed properties; and the Village of Hanover received 1 tax foreclosure property.
+At the end of the tax cycle this year, the City of Jackson accepted 44 tax foreclosed properties in the City; the Township of Leoni accepted 1 tax foreclosed property; the Village of Hanover accepted 1 tax foreclosed property; the Village of Brooklyn accepted 7 tax foreclosed properties; and the County received 1 tax foreclosure property.
+Any and all remaining properties are made available for sale through Title Check and their website.
+We continue to sell these parcels throughout the year and return them to the tax rolls.

-Below is a chart that reports the history of tax foreclosures since 2002 through 2015.
+Below is a chart that reports the history of tax foreclosures since 2002 through 2016.
 The chart indicates the total number of real property parcels that the County Treasurer foreclosed on for nonpayment of real property taxes.
-In 2015, we foreclosed on 230 parcels.
+In 2016, we foreclosed on 224 parcels.

-As you can see, there was a significant increase in total number of parcels that this office has foreclosed on since 2009 to 2012, with a marked decrease in 2013, 2014 and 2015.
+As you can see, there was a significant increase in total number of parcels that this office has foreclosed on since 2009 to 2012, with a marked decrease in 2013 through 2016.
 We believe that this decrease can be attributed to the strong foreclosure prevention efforts again this year.

 The Michigan Department of Treasury has been collecting state wide real property tax forfeiture and foreclosure statistics for several years now.
 The table below compares the forfeiture and foreclosure numbers against the state wide foreclosure rates.
-As you will see the County of Jackson has been below the state wide numbers from 2009 to 2015.
+As you will see the County of Jackson has been below the state wide numbers from 2009 to 2016.

-2009 2010 2011 2012 2013 2014 2015 Parcels Forfeited - Jackson 1864 2147 2479 2397 2588 2509 2295 Parcels Foreclosed - Jackson 104 152 226 294 277 259 230 Foreclosure Rate - Jackson 7% 8% 11% 12% 11% 10% 9% State wide Foreclosure Rate 11% 15% 13% 16% 14% 16% 17%
+2009 2010 2011 2012 2013 2014 2015 2016 Parcels Forfeited - Jackson 1864 2147 2479 2397 2588 2509 2295 2391 Parcels Foreclosed - Jackson 104 152 226 294 277 259 230 224 Foreclosure Rate - Jackson 7% 8% 11% 12% 11% 10% 9% 10% State wide Foreclosure Rate 11% 15% 13% 16% 14% 16% 17% 11%